Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These are really the three biggest drawbacks of the the free version.
 So in essence, I love that there is a free version, but it is extremely limited.

-My final highlight worth noting with Duolingo is that I like that they try to gamify the learning experience.
+My final highlight worth noting with Duolingo is that I like that they try to gamify the learning experience (though this can also be viewed as a negative).
 As you complete each lesson, you earn experience points (or XP points for short), as well as Duolingo currency known as “lingots.”

 The XP points relate to your daily goals and allow you to track your progress, while the “lingots” can be used to purchase additional features within the Duolingo store.